microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 Both markers and text are stored as segments in the SharedString.
 Text segments will be split and merged when modifications are made to the SharedString and will therefore have variable length matching the length of the text content they contain.
 Marker segments are never split or merged, and always have a length of 1.

+The length of the SharedString will be the combined length of all the text and marker segments.
+Just like with other sequences, when talking about positions in a SharedString we use the terms near and far.
+The nearest position in a SharedString is 0, and the farthest position is its length.
+When comparing two positions the nearer positions is closer to 0, and the farther position is closer to the length.

 ### Examples